-Under our Amended and Restated Bylaws ("Bylaws"), when a quorum is present at any meeting, directors are elected by a plurality of the votes cast by the stockholders entitled to vote in the election of directors.
+Under our Amended and Restated Bylaws (our "Bylaws"), when a quorum is present at any meeting, directors are elected by a plurality of the votes cast by the stockholders entitled to vote in the election of directors.
 All other matters are determined by a majority of the votes cast affirmatively or negatively on the proposal, except when a different vote is required by law, the national securities exchange on which we are listed, our Restated Certificate of Incorporation or our Bylaws.
 As a result, abstentions and broker non-votes are not considered votes cast on either of the proposals presented at the Annual Meeting and will have no affect on the voting results for such proposals.

 A "broker non-vote" occurs when a broker or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have the discretionary voting power with respect to that proposal and has not received instructions from the beneficial owner.
 Broker non-votes are not deemed to be votes cast on a proposal.
 Under applicable rules, brokers or other nominees have discretionary voting power with respect to matters that are considered routine, but not with respect to non-routine matters.
-Proposal No. 1 (the election of directors), Proposal No. 3 (advisory vote on the compensation of our named executive officers) and Proposal No. 4 (frequency of holding an advisory vote on the compensation of our named executive officers) are considered non-routine matters and Proposal No. 2 (ratification of independent registered public accounting firm) is considered a routine matter.
-A broker or other nominee cannot vote without instructions on non-routine matters such as Proposal Nos.
-1, 3 and 4, and therefore there may be broker non-votes on this proposal.
+Proposal No. 1 (the election of directors) is considered a non-routine matter and Proposal No. 2 (ratification of independent registered public accounting firm) is considered a routine matter.
+A broker or other nominee cannot vote without instructions on non-routine matters such as Proposal No. 1, and therefore there may be broker non-votes on this proposal.
 Broker non-votes are not expected to result from the vote on Proposal No. 2.

 Election of Directors.
 Directors are elected by a plurality of the votes cast.
-That is, the director nominees receiving the greatest number of votes will be elected.
+That is, the six director nominees receiving the greatest number of votes will be elected.
 As described above, your broker is not able to vote uninstructed shares on your behalf in any director election.
 As such, we encourage you to sign and return your proxy and vote your shares in the election of directors before the meeting so that your shares will be represented and voted at the meeting even if you cannot attend in person.